mcm001/gtsam-playground/README.md

 cmake -B build -GNinja -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_BUILD_TYPE=RelWithDebInfo
 ```

-Uncomment the majority of src/gtsam_tags_node.cpp and fix any errors before using cmake to build.
-Depending on your RAM, you may need to use `-j <number>` to control the number of jobs.
+ Depending on your RAM, you may need to use `-j <number>` to control the number of jobs when building.

 # Running a photon sim example